Research Associate/Research Fellow in Photobiology - [Archived Advertisement]

 UTS staff also benefit from a wide range of Employee Benefits include flexible work practices, child care centres, generous parental leave and salary packaging opportunities.

-This position is full-time and appointment will be made on a fixed term basis for 18 months.
+This position is full-time and appointment will be made on a fixed termbasis for two years.

-You are required to address the selection criteria in your submission, in a separate document.
-For information to assist you with compiling statements to answer the selection criteria, please visit Answering Selection Criteria
+You are required to address the selection criteria in your submission in a separate document.

 Specific enquiries or issues with your application may be directed to the UTS Recruitment Team at firstname.lastname@example.org or on +61 (0) 2 9514 1080.